ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 database_dumped
   Whether the module used IRRDBU00 utility to dump the RACF database.
-Only true for purge operations that successfully execute IRRDBU00.
+Set to :literal:`true` only when the purge operation successfully executes the :literal:`IRRDBU00` utility.
+Only relevant when :emphasis:`operation=purge`.

   | **returned**: always
   | **type**: bool

 dump_kept
-  Whether the RACF database dump was kept on the managed node.
+  Indicates whether the RACF database dump was retained on the managed node.
-Controlled by the keep\_dump parameter.
-Only relevant when database\_dumped is true.
+This behavior is controlled by the :emphasis:`keep\_dump` input parameter.
+Only relevant when :emphasis:`database\_dumped=true`.

   | **returned**: always
   | **type**: bool

 dump_name
-  Name of the dataset containing the output from the IRRDBU00 utility.
+  The name of the dataset containing the output from the :literal:`IRRDBU00` utility.
-Only populated (non\-null) when database\_dumped is true and keep\_dump is true.
-Otherwise returns null.
+This field is only populated when both :emphasis:`database\_dumped` and :emphasis:`keep\_dump` are :literal:`true`.
+Otherwise, this value returns :literal:`null`.

   | **returned**: always
   | **type**: str